-1.3.10.
-Tertiary education institutions contracted by DFAT are responsible for in-Australia management of awardees in accordance with this handbook and their contract with DFAT.
-Management responsibilities include:

-- i. responding to Program Areas' requests to place an awardee - ii. meeting the academic and pastoral requirements of awardees from time of arrival until the completion of their award, including, where necessary, intervening early to ensure academic success - iii. ensuring records in OASIS are up-to-date and accurate - iv. providing information to DFAT about awardees on request - v. managing finances in accordance with the contract - vi. managing risks in accordance with the contract - vii. providing reasonable assistance, including making reasonable adjustments, for awardees with disability - viii. implementing all Disability Support Agreements, including the management of disability support funding and introduction of awardees with a disability to the institution's Disability Unit. - ix. reporting all critical and welfare incidents to DFAT. - 1.3.11.
-Institution Contact Officer: - i.
-Institutions must nominate a contact officer whose role is to act as the prime contact for liaison between the institution and DFAT on matters not directly related to awardees, such as DFAT's contract with the institution. - 1.3.12.
-Student Contact Officers: - i.
+- 1.3.10. {I} Tertiary education institutions contracted by DFAT are responsible for in Australia management of awardees in accordance with this handbook and their contract with DFAT.
+Management responsibilities include: - i. responding to Program Areas' requests to place an awardee; - ii. meeting the academic and pastoral requirements of awardees from time of arrival until the completion of their award, including, where necessary, intervening early to ensure academic success; - iii. ensuring records in OASIS are up-to-date and accurate; - iv. providing information to DFAT about awardees on request; - v. managing finances in accordance with the contract; - vi. managing risks in accordance with the contract; - vii. providing reasonable assistance, including making reasonable adjustments, for awardees with disability; - viii. implementing all Disability Support Agreements, including the management of disability support funding and introduction of awardees with a disability to the institution's Disability Unit; and - ix. conduct an investigation of any allegations about sexual misconduct related to adults or child abuse or exploitation of any kind involving an awardee. - x. reporting all critical and welfare incidents to DFAT. - 1.3.11. {I} Institution Contact Officer: - i.
+Institutions must nominate a contact officer whose role is to act as the prime contact for liaison between the institution and DFAT on matters not directly related to awardees, such as DFAT's contract with the institution.

+1.3.12. {I} Student Contact Officers:

 An institution's appointed Student Contact Officers are the points of contact for awardees in relation to Australia Awards Scholarships and anything over and above the role of the institution's student services area.
 The institution decides how to manage these arrangements, including the roles and responsibilities of the contact officers.